PNNL leadership in carbon sequestration featured at international conference

 The Joint Global Change Research Institute is a unique partnership formed in 2001 between the Department of Energy's Pacific Northwest National Laboratory and the University of Maryland.
 The PNNL staff associated with the center is world renowned for expertise in energy conservation and understanding of the interactions between climate, energy production and use, economic activity and the environment.

 The Conference is organized by MIT in collaboration with the IEA Greenhouse Gas R&D Programme (IEA GHG), with major sponsorship from the US Department of Energy.
 The Greenhouse Gas Control Technologies (GHGT) conference series was formed in 1997 following the merger of the earlier series of ICCDR and the Greenhouse Gas Mitigation options conference.
 The IEA Greenhouse Gas R&D Programme (IEA GHG) is the guardian of the conference series.
 The GHGT conferences are held every two years in IEA GHG's member countries.
 The conference series rotates between, North America, Europe and Asia.

-Tags: Energy, Environment, Energy Conservation, Energy Production, Carbon Capture and Sequestration
+Tags: Energy, Environment, Energy Efficiency, Energy Production, Carbon Capture and Sequestration